 This temple is dedicated to Lord Shiva and is one of India’s holiest Hindu sites.
 Omkareshwar is also home to one of twelve Jyotirlingam shrines.

 Maheshwar - 91 km

-Famous for the Ahilya Fort by the Narmada River and its temples, Maheshwar is also known for the colourful saris produced by local weavers.
+Visit Maheshwar to tour the famous Ahilya Fort by the Narmada River, as well as fascinating temples.
+The town is also famous for the intricate saris produced by talented local weavers.